Volograms/vol_cl_tools/README.md

 Tools can be built and run for GNU/Linux, MacOS, and Microsoft Windows environments.

-## User Guide - How to Turn a *Volu* Capture into a 3D Model You Can Use
+## Quick-Start - Turn a *Volu* Capture into a 3D Model You Can Use

 The most common use of these tools is to convert 3D captures made with the [Volu](https://www.volograms.com/volu) phone app into a common 3D model format (Wavefront .obj) so that you can import it in Unity game projects, use for 3D printing, or use in other creative projects.

-What you need to do is:
+### Get the *vol2obj* Tool

-1. Get the *vol2obj* tool by downloading a [release](https://github.com/Volograms/vol_cl_tools/releases) (Windows), or by [compiling it](#compiling-the-tools) (other operating systems).
+* Get the *vol2obj* tool by downloading a [release](https://github.com/Volograms/vol_cl_tools/releases) (Windows),
+* or by [compiling it](#compiling-the-tools) (other operating systems).

+### Get a Vologram You Have Captured Off Your Phone

-2. Get a vologram off your phone.
-On iOS you can find these using the *Files* system app, browsing to *Volu*, then *Volograms*.
-The volograms appear as numbered folders.
-If you tap-and-hold you can *share* one of these folders with yourself by e.g. email and *Mail Drop* or another file transfer method.
-Usually it is zipped before sending.
+* On iOS you can find these using the *Files* system app, browsing to *Volu*, then *Volograms*.
+* The volograms appear as numbered folders.
+* If you tap-and-hold you can *share* one of these folders with yourself by e.g. email and *Mail Drop* or another file transfer method.
+* Usually it is zipped before sending.

-3. On the computer you have *vol2obj*, download and unzip the vologram folder you got off your phone, and put it in the same folder as the *vol2obj* tool so it's easy to find.
-Your vologram capture's folder will contain *header.vols*, *sequence.vols*, *skeleton.bvh*, and *texture_2048...* files.
+* On the computer you have *vol2obj*, download and unzip the vologram folder you got off your phone.
+* Put it in the same folder as the *vol2obj* tool so it's easy to find.
+* Your vologram capture's folder will contain *header.vols*, *sequence.vols*, *skeleton.bvh*, and *texture_2048...* files.
-4. Open a terminal.
+* Open a terminal.
 On Windows click the Start Menu and type `cmd` to open Command Prompt.
 On macOS open the Terminal app.
-5. Change directory to the folder containing vol2obj.
+* Change directory to the folder containing vol2obj.

+### Convert a Vologram Frame to a .obj

-6. Run *vol2obj* and point it to your vologram's header, sequence, and texture files. e.g. if your vologram capture is in a folder called `1625575284206_ld` and it's in the same directory as the *vol2obj* program:
+* Run *vol2obj* and point it to your vologram's header, sequence, and texture files. e.g. if your vologram capture is in a folder called `1625575284206_ld` and it's in the same directory as the *vol2obj* program:

 ```
 .\vol2obj.exe -h 1625575284206_ld\header.vols -s 1625575284206_ld\sequence_0.vols -v 1625575284206_ld\texture_2048_h264.mp4 --output_dir my_first_capture
 ```

-This will create a directory called `my_first_capture` containing the first frame of your vologram sequence as the following files:
+* This will create a directory called `my_first_capture` containing the first frame of your vologram sequence as the following files:

 ```
 output_frame_00000000.jpg  -- JPEG texture.